OCB7D2D/OcbElectricityOverhaul/README.md

 The required files are also included directly in this repository and if you load the mod for the very first time, it will try to install the necessary files for you.
-Unfortunately this will lead to a broken initial UI.
+Unfortunately this will lead to a broken initial Game-Menu.
 Simply restart the game once and the mod should start loading correctly.
 Check the console (F1) to see if BepInEx was correctly detected or not.

-Make ABSOLUTELY sure that you copy this Mod into your `Mods` folder with the name `ElectricityOverhaul`, as otherwise the required source files that are required to be installed will not be found.
+Alternatively you can also manually install (or uninstall) them manually.
+For convenience I added two batch files you can use to achieve that.
+Check the mod folder (once installed) and you should find them there.

 ### Semantic versioning